 If you are looking for a budget classical starter kit for a child to learn on, the Valencia Classical Kit 1 1/2 Size is a decent option.
-It goes for under $50 and it includes a gig bag and an instructional DVD.
-It is pretty hard to get a guitar for under $50 that is playable but this one isn’t bad.
-It is a 1/2 size nylon stringed model, which just means that is half the size of a full sized classical model and the top 3 strings are nylon while the bottom 3 strings are nylon wound with wire.
-If you are looking for a child in the 5 to 8 year old range you will want to look at smaller guitars that will be comfortable to play, so a model that is 1/2 sized is a good fit for this age range.
-Also the nylon strings make playing much easier than an acoustic that has 6 steel strings.
-This model is available as a standard right handed guitar as well as a left handed version.
+It goes for under $50, and it includes a gig bag and an instructional DVD.
+It is pretty hard to get a guitar for under $50 that is playable, but this one isn’t bad.
+It is a 1/2 size nylon stringed model, which means that is half the size of a full sized classical model and the top 3 strings are nylon while the bottom three strings are nylon wound with wire.
+If you are looking for a child in the 5 to 8-year-old range, you will want to look at smaller guitars that will be comfortable to play, so a model that is 1/2 sized is a good fit for this age range.
+Also, the nylon strings make playing much more comfortable than an acoustic that has six steel strings.
+This model is available as a standard right-handed guitar as well as a left-handed version.

-For a budget model the playability of the Valencia 1/2 Size is decent.
-Since the strings are nylon when you first get the instrument you will need to give the strings a week or so to stretch out and settle before it will stay in tune for a good amount of time.
+For a budget model, the playability of the Valencia 1/2 Size is decent.
+Since the strings are nylon when you first get the instrument, you will need to give the strings a week or so to stretch out and settle before it stays in tune for a reasonable amount of time.
 This just mean that you or your child will have to tune it probably more than you will like in the first few days.
-After a week or so it should hold tune longer and be easier for your child to play.
-The lightness and small size of this model make it very comfortable and easy for small kids to play, which is an important factor when you are learning.
+After a week or so it should hold a tune longer and be more comfortable for your child to play.
+The lightness and small size of this model make it very comfortable and easy for little kids to play, which is an essential factor when you are learning.

 Things to watch out for

 There is no strap attachment for this guitar which is standard for classical guitars.
-This can be a problem for kids if they aren’t planning on playing while they are sitting down.
-If this is a issue you can buy attachments at music stores that will let you add a strap to the body.
+It can be a problem for kids if they aren’t planning on playing while they are sitting down.
+If this is an issue, you can buy attachments at music stores that will let you add a strap to the body.